Vihang8/Stock_Market/README.md

 the testing set.

 Finally, the data is normalized to contain the growth of weights.
-It was ob- served that the weight vector displayed [nannannan] if the stock prices were considered in their dollar value.
+It was ob- served that the weight vector displayed [nan nan nan] if the stock prices were considered in their dollar value.
 To maintain the integrity of the testing and validation data, the entire dataset was normalized by considering the mean and variance of the training data only.